 All qualifying/eligible members that are aged 16 years or over are able to nominate themselves to stand for election as a Governor.
+Elections are usually held each year for those Governor posts whose term of office are ending or have resigned with the election process usually starting around July each year.

-At the start of the Governor election process an invitation letter, from our Chair, is sent out to the relevant member constituencies (where Governor seats are open for election), informing members that the election process is starting and includes the contact details of the external company who facilitates our election process (to request a nomination form if interested in standing for election).
-Ballot papers are then sent to members who in turn vote for the candidate(s) that they wish to be elected to our Council of Governors (via the single transferrable voting method).
+At the start of the Governor election process an invitation letter, from our Chairman, is usually sent out via e-mail or post to the relevant member constituencies (where Governor seats are open for election), informing members that the election process is starting and includes the on-line election website/contact details of the external company who facilitates our election process.
+Members then need to fully complete a 'candidate nomination form' if interested in standing for election (available via the on-line website and/or election company).
+For contested seats, ballot (voting) papers are then sent to members who in turn vote for the candidate(s) that they wish to be elected to our Council of Governors (single transferrable voting method).